-- Bilingual Dialogue - Sort of: The muhajadeen and the tank driver manage to improvise a patois around onomatopoeia and the names of weapons
+- Bilingual Dialogue: Sort of: The mujahideen and the tank driver manage to improvise a patois around onomatopoeia and the names of weapons."RPG...
+Kaboom... tank?"

 "Da!
 RPG Kaboom tank!"

-- Chained to a Rock - The Russian protagonist is tied to a rock by his own comrades and booby-trapped for the Afghan rebels to find.
+- Chained to a Rock: The Russian protagonist, Koverchenko, is tied to a rock by his own comrades and booby-trapped for the Afghan rebels to find.
 When he's attacked by wild dogs and the grenade slips from under his head, some frantic wriggling is required to let the grenade roll out from under him, over the edge of the rock where it detonates (fortunately driving off the dogs).
-Convincing the Afghans not to cut the throat of this served up infidel is another matter (but it helped that he learned the phrases for "mercy" from the Afghan translator beforehand).
+Convincing the Afghans not to cut the throat of this served-up infidel is another matter (but it helped that he learned the phrases for "mercy" from the Afghan translator beforehand).

-- Chekhov's Rocket Launcher - the sole RPG that the Afghan rebels have left, and the only weapon on hand that can take out the "beast".
+- Chekhov's Rocket Launcher: The sole RPG that the Afghan rebels have left, and the only weapon on hand that can take out the "beast".
 At the movie's start, it's broken... but the tank driver fixes it, proving his worth to the rebels.
-When it comes time to use it, however, it fails to damage the tank.
+When it comes time to use it, however, it only destroys the tank's gun barrel.
 It's left to an improvised rock slide by the tribal women to immobilize the tank.